TACC-Cloud/summer-institute-2020-tapis/block1/tapis-cli.md

 The Tapis CLI commands all respond with help for -h and return back information on the parameters that can be passed.

 Need help?
-Ask your questions using the [TACC Institutes Slack Channel](https://app.slackcom/client/T015E2VMTLH/C015RUFEYBH)
+Ask your questions using the[TACC Institute SLACK CHANNEL](https://app.slack.com/client/T015E2VMTLH/C015RUFEYBH)

 Initial Requirements
 ===============================================